 Okay, I admit my passion for boat cruises might not be normal – some would say, it is ridiculous.
 BUT, Lake Lucerne is actually really pretty.

 One of the best things to do in Lucerne is to spend time on Lake Lucerne (Vierwaldstättersee).
-The color is not as perfect (but still just gorgeous) as it is with other lakes in Switzerland (I am very spoiled) but a boat cruise should be on your list because this huge lake is surrounded by beautiful scenery.
+The color is not as perfect (but still just gorgeous) as it is with other lakes in Switzerland as Lake Brienz (apparently, Switzerland spoils you when it comes to lakes) but a boat cruise should be on your list because this huge lake is surrounded by beautiful scenery.

 The boat station is next to the train station.
 You can do different kinds of tours but I recommend getting a day pass, so you can get out at Weggis boat station.
 Why getting out here?
 Keep reading and you´ll find out :).
 If you prefer a panorama sightseeing boat tour in Lucerne make sure to check out the best prices.

 P.S.
 If you have a Swiss Travel Pass you can use almost all boats in Switzerland – also the boats on Lake Lucerne – without any extra surcharge.
 Click here to find out more about the Swiss Travel Pass.